Middle Eastern Literatures

 I have received grants, awards, and fellowships from the Harry Frank Guggenheim Foundation, the Institute for Advanced Studies at Central European University, the Future Philology project at the Wissenschaftskolleg zu Berlin, the American Historical Association, the American Philosophical Society, the Newberry Library Center for Renaissance Studies, the Medieval Academy of America, the National Endowment for the Humanities, the Van Leer Institute for Advanced Studies (Jerusalem), and the American Literary Translators Association.
 In 2015, I was awarded the MLA's Florence Howe Award for Feminist Scholarship in the field of Foreign Languages for “Engendering Critique: Postnational Feminism in Postcolonial Syria,” Women Studies Quarterly (2014) and the Charles Schmitt Prize of the International Society for Intellectual History for my work on the Persian thinker Mirza Fath-'Ali Akhundzadeh, forthcoming in the Intellectual History Review.

 I am happy to supervise in the areas of Middle Eastern and Central Asian literatures and cultures, translation studies, Islamic studies, comparative literature, critical theory, and modern Iran.
 I would be particularly happy to hear from students working on Persian, Georgian, or Arabic literatures.
-I am also the Faculty of Arts contact for inquiries related to the HESPAL Scheme: http://www.bristol.ac.uk/fees-funding/awards/hespal/.
+I am also the Faculty of Arts contact for inquiries related to the HESPAL Scheme, which supports outstanding Palestinian students wishing to study in the UK: http://www.bristol.ac.uk/fees-funding/awards/hespal/.

 View complete publications list in the University of Bristol publications system